Bowraville, New South Wales: History

 The Indigenous Gumbaynggirr and Ngaku people have inhabited the area for thousands of years, and today 20-25% of the population are Indigenous Australians.
 The Gumbaynggirr lands cover an area of the Mid North Coast from the Nambucca River to as far north as the Clarence River (Grafton), west to Armidale and eastward to the Pacific coast.
 The area was mostly subtropical rainforest until the arrival of Europeans.

 The word Bowra comes from the Gumbaynggirr place name, Bawrrung, which possibly means cabbage tree palm.
 Other definitions given have been 'bullrout fish', 'scrub turkey' or 'bald head'.
-Originally named Bowra, the ville was added to the name in the 1870s to avoid confusion with the Southern Highlands town of Bowral.
+Originally named Bowra, the ville was added to the name in the 1870s to avoid confusion with the town of Bowna, near Albury.

 In March 1841, Clement Hodgkinson explored the upper reaches of the Nambucca and Bellinger Rivers.
 He was the first European to make contact with the local Aboriginal communities.
 The township grew up in the 1850s and 1860s.

-The town was gazetted in 1870 and Bowraville Post Office opened on 1 August 1870., and became the main centre of the Nambucca Valley.
+The town was gazetted in 1870 and Bowraville Post Office opened on 1 August 1870. and became the main centre of the Nambucca Valley.
 Its early industries were mainly timber and dairy, and the town eventually came to inherit the Nambucca Shire Council chambers.
 From about the 1960s, however, Bowraville began to decline in popularity and wealth.